When Robotics Meets Wireless Communications: An Introductory Tutorial: Mobile Robot Modeling

-Another common class of WMR includes omnidirectional robots.
-They have the particularity of using omnidirectional wheels that enable the robot's omnidirectional motion, i.e., moving in any direction at any time.
-One popular MR belonging to this class is the three wheeled omnidirectional MR, see Fig. \ref{Figure2}.
+Another class of WMR includes omnidirectional robots.
+They have the particularity of using omnidirectional wheels to enable the robot's omnidirectional motion, i.e., moving in any direction at any time.
+One popular MR belonging to this class is the \ac{TOMR}, see Fig. \ref{Figure2}.
 Its kinematic model is \cite{Rob3}:

 where $r$ is the radii of the omnidirectional wheels, $\omega_i$ is the angular speed of the $i$th wheel, and $L$ is the distance from the wheels to the robot's center.
-Unlike the kinematic models of DDR and CLR, that of the three wheeled omnidirectional MR is fully invertible analytically.
-Hence, we can always determine independently the translational velocity and the angular speed of the MR and find the corresponding exact angular speed of each wheel.
-Therefore, the three wheeled omnidirectional MR does not present any kinematic restriction on its motion, but dynamic constraints still need to be considered, as it will be described in section \ref{sec:MR:Dyn}.
+Unlike the kinematic models of the \ac{DDR} and of the car-like robot, that of the \ac{TOMR} is fully invertible analytically.
+Hence, we can always independently determine the translational velocity and the angular speed of the MR to find the corresponding exact angular speed of each wheel.
+Therefore, the \ac{TOMR} does not present any kinematic restriction on its motion, but dynamic constraints still need to be considered, as will be described in section \ref{sec:MR:Dyn}.